Notes on Gompf's infinite order corks: Acknowledgements

 \section{Acknowledgements}

-These results were inspired by the preprint \cite{G} and partially done during my stay at KIAS on March in 2016.
+This study here was inspired by \cite{G} and partially done during my stay at KIAS on March in 2016.
 I am deeply grateful for the hospitality at the institute, and Kyungbae Park and Min Hoon Kim.
 Kouichi Yasui gave me much advice and suggestions in the Hiroshima University Topology-Geometry seminar.
 Also, Robert Gompf gave me much useful comments and helps for this earlier manuscript of this paper.
 I thank them so much.